Table Of Contents

-- Equipment cost: downtime is decreased and major repairs reduced.
+Equipment cost.
+Downtime is decreased and major repairs are reduced.

-- Impact of PM on equipment's life cycle: conservation of machines eliminates premature replacement of parts.
+Impact of preventive maintenance on equipment's life cycle.
+Conservation of machines eliminates premature replacement of parts.

-Tracking PM needs through a spreadsheet or other outdated method just isn't plausible.
+Tracking preventive maintenance needs through a spreadsheet or other outdated methods just isn't plausible.
 That's why preventive maintenance and CMMS software go hand-in-hand.

 CMMS software can bolster your plant's ability to execute preventive maintenance by:

-- Providing real time visibility on the status of a PM; whether it's upcoming, actively being worked on, or even past due.
+Providing real-time visibility on the status of a job — whether it's upcoming, actively being worked on, or even past due